 Santa Susana Mountains SEA 20 is approximately 18,410.5 acres total.
-Approximately 17.54 acres of SEA 20 exist onsite in the southernmost portion of the Lyons Canyon Ranch property.
+Approximately 17.54 acres of SEA 20 exist onsite.
+SEA 20 includes the southernmost portion of the Lyons Canyon Ranch property1.

 Lyon Canyon SEA 63 is approximately 174.45 acres total.
 Approximately 58.48 acres of SEA 63 exist onsite.
-SEA 63 includes the middle portion of the creek with the eastern end of the SEA in the center of the Lyons Canyon Ranch property, extending westward beyond the project site boundary.
-This SEA was designated for its Chamise chaparral, riparian, and oak woodland habitats along Lyon Canyon Creek.
+SEA 63 includes the middle portion of the creek with the eastern end of the SEA in the center of the Lyons Canyon Ranch, extending westward beyond the project site.
+This SEA focuses on Chamise Chaparral, riparian, and oak woodland habitats along Lyon Canyon Creek.